g2k19/celestial-bodies-database/README.md

-# fcc - Celestial Bodies Database Project
+# fcc - "Celestial Bodies" Project

 This is just the repository needed for completing the fcc project.